yeller/earl/README.md

 `:jetty-options` are optional (and are just passed raw to `run-jetty`).
 The default port is 8080.
 `:zookeeper-cluster` is likewise optional, defaulting to `localhost:2181`.
 They are passed directly to curator, so feel free to pass a comma separated connection string to connect to multiple zk servers

+## Extras

+There's a hubot plugin in `extras/earl_hubot.coffee`.
+It assumes your earl deployment is behind https basic auth (you shouldn't ever use http basic auth - passwords are sent in plain text)

 ## License

 Copyright © 2014 Tom Crayford